AlessandroSaviolo/Maze-Solver-using-ROS/README.md

 The following moving patterns have been implemented to allow the robot to smartly move in the maze:

-- Turning Left around the corner: [video](https://drive.google.com/open?id=1uL91m3qKWXh3cAUHWBK753OTw1f-OLUo)
+- Turning Left around the Corner: [video](https://drive.google.com/open?id=1uL91m3qKWXh3cAUHWBK753OTw1f-OLUo)

 - Turning Right away from the Wall: [video](https://drive.google.com/open?id=13IyM1QUc8puFO04YyQsOi69TPIz-a-xj)